Saharae/Final-Project-Group2/README.md

 1. Clone this repo
 2. Navigate to the Code folder and install the requirements.txt file
     `pip install -r requirements.txt`
-3. Open the results.zip file so there is a results folder in this repo
-4. There are 4 option for running our project:
+3. There are 4 option for running our project:
 Make sure you are located in the Code directory.
 Or run the full path to the main.py file.
     i. 'demo': This will skip any modeling and run the GUI with previously generated results.
 It will take 1 minute to run.